ozakikokoro/ISAHESVAL/README.md

 ### Required associated files
-You have to download the following files from this site into your directory where the main script exists.
+You have to download the following files from this site or other public source into your directory where the main script exists.
 The main script files refer to those associated files.
 1. reference file
    You have to create .dict file for the tool "picard" based on this reference file (.fasta) like this:
 ```picard CreateSequenceDictionary -R GRCh38_no_alt_analysis_set.fasta```